 Westgate Gallery‘s poster concierge Christian McLaughlin, a novelist and TV/movie writer and producer based in Los Angeles, is obviously a total maven of mavens when it comes to this sort of thing.
 You couldn’t even begin to stock a store like this if you didn’t know exactly what you were looking for in the first place, and if you want a quick (not to mention rather visceral) idea of his level of expertise—and what a great eye he’s got—then take a gander at his world-beating selection of Giallo posters.
 He’s what I call a “sophisticate.”

-Right now the Westgate Gallery’s summer flash sale has been extended through Monday, September 19th.
-Every item in stock is 40% off the (already reasonable) list price with the discount code “40Off” at checkout.
-And because Christian is such a nice fellow, Dangerous Minds readers can take advantage of an additional 5% discount—that’s almost half off if you are bad at math—by using the exclusive discount flash-code “DD45Off” at checkout (instead of the “40Off” code as indicated at the website.)
+Right now the Westgate Gallery’s flash sale has been extended through January 9th.
+Every item in stock is 40% off the (already reasonable) list price with the discount code “BF40” at checkout (that’s almost half off if you are bad at math.)

 The selection below is only a very tiny sliver of what’s for sale at Westgategallery.com.
 In fact, 99% of these are culled solely from the horror and retro porn posters sections simply because I didn’t want to hip any of you motherfuckers to THE ONES THAT I WANT in the cult classics and Giallo sections.